Discover the Charms of Uzbekistan with First Direct Flight Launch from Mumbai to Tashkent - www.lokmattimes.com

 Discover the Charms of Uzbekistan with First Direct Flight Launch from Mumbai to Tashkent

-PNN Mumbai (Maharashtra) [India], March 30: Exciting news for travellers seeking new and enriching experiences: Uzbekistan Airways JSC ...
+Mumbai (Maharashtra) [India], March 30: Exciting news for travellers seeking new and enriching experiences: Uzbekistan Airways JSC is thrilled ...

 These flights open up a gateway to one of the most captivating destinations in Central Asia.
 Uzbekistan, often described as the most fascinating country you’ve never been to, beckons with its rich history, stunning architecture, and warm hospitality.
 Despite being a lesser-known holiday spot, Uzbekistan boasts an abundance of treasures waiting to be explored.
 These flights will also ease access for people of Uzbekistan to the film capital of India where life is colorful, hectic and dynamic.
 Guests of any age will not get bored in the Indian metropolis: there are ancient monuments, unique nature, developed infrastructure, and plenty of opportunities for entertainment.